eazyliving/fyyd-api/README.md

 This request tries to find an episode inside fyyd's database, matching any or some of a set of given criteria.

 This reflects Skoon's need to find an episode's id to add to the user's curation.

-Since the parameters composition is too complex for a restful URL, you have to add queries.
-Remember to urlencode all strings or else you might break your requests.

 #### Parameters